HOLIDAY SALE | 30% OFF | FREE SHIPPING Shop Now

 What is Gluten?

-The proteins can also be found in many other liquid-based consumables like sauces and gravies.
+Are you wondering if gluten has protein in it?
+In short, yes, it does.
+The proteins in gluten can be found in many other liquid-based consumables like sauces and gravies.
 Gluten is employed as a thickening agent, so it can easily sneak into a diet undetected – that is, until the gluten intolerance symptoms arise in sufferers after it is consumed.

-Some people suffer from gluten-related conditions that cause unpleasant, uncomfortable and sometimes debilitating reactions in their immune systems.
-A gluten intolerance, for instance, means that gluten proteins are treated as foreign bodies when they enter a digestive system, so an inflammatory response (an IgG response, in the case of an intolerance) is triggered to fight them.
-This response can manifest itself as anything from bloating and abdominal pain, to nausea and vomiting.
+Some people suffer from gluten-related conditions that cause unpleasant, uncomfortable, and sometimes debilitating reactions in their immune systems.
+For instance, a gluten intolerance means that gluten proteins are treated as foreign bodies when they enter a digestive system, so an inflammatory response (an IgG response, in the case of intolerance) is triggered to fight them.
+This response can manifest as anything from bloating and abdominal pain, to nausea and vomiting.

 There are a number of ways in which people can suffer from reactions to gluten, so it’s crucial to understand the differences before you drift into the realms of self-diagnosis or misdiagnosis.
 Here are the most common gluten-related conditions:

-Gluten intolerance: An intolerance to gluten produces similar symptoms to those of celiac disease, but they are often less severe and can take longer to surface.
-Symptoms can include diarrhea, constipation, bloating, headaches and tiredness.
+A gluten intolerance produces similar symptoms to those of celiac disease, but they are often less severe and can take longer to surface.
+Gluten intolerances are significantly more common than celiac disease, with around 6% of Americans being gluten intolerant.
+Symptoms can include diarrhea, constipation, bloating, headaches, and tiredness.

-Wheat allergy: An allergy to wheat can comprise of reactions to any one of four proteins that are found in it: albumin, globulin, gliadin and gluten.
+An allergy to wheat can comprise reactions to any one of four proteins that are found in wheat: albumin, globulin, gliadin, and gluten.
+Approximately 2.4 million people in the United States have a wheat allergy.
 Allergies to gluten specifically are rarer than the rest, and are also commonly mistaken for celiac disease.

-Wheat intolerance: An intolerance to wheat means that a person can experience the same symptoms as a gluten intolerance, but it doesn’t mean that they have both conditions.
-They might only be intolerant to albumin, for example, but not to gluten.
+An intolerance to wheat means that a person can experience the same symptoms as a gluten intolerance, but that doesn’t mean that they have both conditions.
+For example, they might only be intolerant to albumin, but not to gluten.
 A person who is gluten intolerant is also wheat intolerant because gluten proteins are found in wheat, so this means that a wheat intolerant person won’t necessarily have to avoid gluten if they are reactive to a different protein.

 Many people start noticing signs of gluten intolerance within 6-48 hours of consumption.
 For people with celiac disease or non-celiac gluten sensitivity, symptoms of gluten exposure usually begin between a few hours to a few days after eating foods that contain gluten.
 Gut inflammation usually sets in within 6 hours.
 Bloating, pain, and diarrhea often start anywhere from 12 hours to 2 days later as the gluten works its way through the intestines.